"I have a 41 foot 5th wheel being pulled with a three-quarter-ton diesel and have no problems so far. Love it."

 GVWR is primarily specified by the weakest link in the load bearing components such as the frame, axle assemblies, springs, tires, rims, and brakes.
 I have studied the vehicle safety pages at the National Highway Traffic Safety Administration's (NHTSA) website.
 It is clear that NHTSA is very concerned about braking capacity.
 NHTSA requires that all fully loaded vehicles will safely stop.
 The brakes must stop the vehicle within a specified distance when the vehicle is at the maximum GVWR.
 Exceeding the GVWR can result in failure to stop within a safe distance resulting in serious injury or death.

-The GCWR is assigned by manufacturers and includes the powertrain's capabilities such as the engine, transmission, driveshaft, differential, and the gear ratio.
+The GCWR is assigned by manufacturers and includes the powertrain's capabilities such as the engine, transmission, driveshaft, axle assembly, and the gear ratio.
 Any of the powertrain's components, or combinations thereof, may create the weakest link in the powertrain.

-When viewing some tow rating charts, you may note that identical vehicles with the only mechanical difference being the gear ratio will have different GCWRs and maximum trailer weight ratings.
-The Ram trailer towing charts provides a good example of this.
+When viewing some tow rating charts, you may note that identical vehicles with the only mechanical difference being the gear ratio will have different GCWRs and maximum trailer weight ratings (TWR).
+The Ram trailer towing charts provide a good example of this.

 A good example would be if two families purchased identical tow vehicles.
 Family A consists of two adults only, while family B consists of two adults, three children ages 8 to 16 and one German Shepherd.
 Obviously, the total weight of Family B's truck will weigh significantly more.
 The heavier weight of Family B's truck decreases the available payload, therefore reduces the amount left for tongue or pin weight.
 Total gross vehicle weight (GVW) directly affects the towing capacity.
 Every auto manufacturer warns owners to subtract the additional vehicle weight above the curb weight from the published max trailer weight ratings.